spacemit-com/bianbu-docs/en/system_integration/bianbu_2.0_rootfs_create.md

 - Minimal: bianbu-minimal
 - Desktop: bianbu-desktop bianbu-desktop-zh bianbu-desktop-en bianbu-desktop-minimal-en bianbu-standard bianbu-development
 - NAS: bianbu-nas

+Both Desktop and NAS are based on Minimal.
+It is recommended to install the Minimal metapackage first, and then install the Desktop metapackage.

 Here is an example for creating the minimal variant: